-- Management letter points and internal control systems - Draft letter of representation and summary of audit adjustments (provided separately)
+- Management letter points and internal control systems - Draft letter of representation, summary of audit adjustments and unadjusted audit differences (provided separately)

 1. Introduction and executive summary

 Introduction

 The Key Issues for Discussion Document ("KIDD") has been prepared for the benefit of discussion between Bishop Fleming and Farmor's School (the Trust).